 Please tell the Admissions Committee your reasons for wanting to study at Bowling Green State University, how you selected Communication Sciences and Disorders as your field of study, and your professional plans and goals.
 Also include information about your professional preparation, and your strengths and weaknesses as a student.
 Finally, include a statement indicating if you are seeking funding for graduate study.
 Please also discuss your reasons for seeking the PhD program, research interest area(s), any research / teaching experiences you have had, and your specific career goals.
-You should complete the letter on your own word processing program, and send it directly to the department with your other application materials.
 Note that this is the only required personal letter of application.
-You should not copy this into the graduate school application.
-Formatting is lost and the graduate school application letter is not used.

 - International applicants: You must take TOEFL and have scores sent electronically to BGSU.
 You are required to arrange for foreign transcript reports to be sent directly to BGSU from the foreign transcript evaluation agency.
 A list of possible transcript evaluation agencies can be found here.
 Also, international students may be requested to provide the Department with a recorded speech sample.